 Q: What is an HSM used for?

 HSMs are used for storing cryptographic keys that are used for cryptographic functionality such as TLS (transport layer security), encrypting data, PKI (public key infrastructure), DRM (digital rights management), and signing documents.

 Q: How does Dedicated HSM work?

 Customers can provision HSMs in specific regions using PowerShell or command-line interface.
 The customer specifies what virtual network the HSMs will be connected to and once provisioned the HSMs will be available in the designated subnet at assigned IP addresses in the customer's private IP address space.
 Then customers can connect to the HSMs using SSH for appliance management and administration, set up HSM client connections, initialize HSMs, create partitions, define, and assign roles such as partition officer, crypto officer, and crypto user.
 Then the customer will use Thales provided HSM client tools/SDK/software to perform cryptographic operations from their applications.

 Q: What software is provided with the Dedicated HSM service?

-Gemalto supplies all software for the HSM device once provisioned by Microsoft.
-The software is available at the Gemalto customer support portal.
-Customers using the Dedicated HSM service are required to be registered for Gemalto support and have a Customer ID that enables access and download of relevant software.
-The supported client software is version 7.2 which is compatible with the FIPS 140-2 Level 3 validated firmware version 7.0.3.
+Thales supplies all software for the HSM device once provisioned by Microsoft.
+The software is available at the Thales customer support portal.
+Customers using the Dedicated HSM service are required to be registered for Thales support and have a Customer ID that enables access and download of relevant software.
+The supported client software is version 7.2, which is compatible with the FIPS 140-2 Level 3 validated firmware version 7.0.3.

 Q: Does Azure Dedicated HSM offer Password-based and PED-based authentication?